CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/ContestedChecks.md

 ## Contested Checks

-Contested check occur when two characters are in conflict.
+Contested Checks occur when two characters are in conflict.
 The most obvious example of this is fighting, though other examples include drinking contests, arm wrestling, or stealth vs perception.

 ### Tied Contested Checks

 Often times, Contested Checks result in ties.
-If ties occur when within combat, ties result in neither side making progress and the contested check is a stalemate.
+If ties occur within combat, ties result in neither side making progress and the contested check is a stalemate.
 Otherwise, ties in any other contested check outside of combat can just be rerolled to establish a clear winner.

 Combat example 1: